heavygee/hello-dalle-discordbot/README.md

 This bot uses OpenAI's DALL-E to generate welcome images for new Discord members.
 It describes the user's avatar and generates an image based on a prompt.
 Additionally, for users without a profile pic, it will generate a profile pic based on their username and suggest the user adopt it.

 ## Features
-- Automatically welcome new members with a custom image.
+- **Welcome Images for New Members**: Automatically generates and sends a welcome image when new members join your server.
+- **Profile Picture Suggestion for New Members Without an Avatar**: For users without a profile picture, the bot will create one based on their username and suggest it as their profile picture.
+- **Gender Sensitivity Option**: Attempts to add personalized touches to generated images based on very limited perceivable characteristics.
+This is an optional feature, designed to make generated images more accurate.
+This feature must be explicitly enabled using an environment variable (`GENDER_SENSITIVITY`).
-- Generate images using DALL-E and re-upload to Discord to avoid expiration.
+- **Image Generation**: Uses OpenAI's DALL-E to generate images and re-uploads them to Discord to avoid expiration.
 - **Wildcard Feature**: Introduces variability in the prompts with a configurable chance of using an alternate prompt (default is 0% / disabled.
 99 is max for 99% likely).
 - **Image Storage**: Saves generated welcome images to a `welcome_images` subfolder with filenames based on the username and timestamp.
 - **Delay Feature**: Configurable delay (default 2 minutes) before posting the welcome image to the `welcome` channel.
 The bot will inform admins in `#botspam` about the delay before the image is posted.